From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body Systems: Introduction

 Notwithstanding its fundamental importance, both sides of the \ac{fdr} have thus far only been measured for classical systems~\cite{Grigera1999,Bellon2002,Netz2018}.
-For quantum systems, only one side, the unequal-time commutator, is easily accessible thanks to Kubo's celebrated linear-response theory~\cite{Kubo1966,Coleman2015}.
-A main difficulty stems from the fact that a projective von Neumann measurement at a particular time collapses the quantum state~\cite{Neumann1932}, hindering a measurement of the time--time correlation with respect to the initial state.
-Despite several proposals for measuring unequal-time correlations on various platforms~\cite{RomeroIsart2012,Knap2013,Pedernales2014,Uhrich2017,Kastner2018,Uhrich2019,Roggero2019,Yang2020,Schuckert2020}, as of today, an experimental observation of the unequal-time anti-commutator in a quantum many-body system remains elusive.
+For quantum systems, only one side, the unequal-time commutator, is easily accessible thanks to Kubo's celebrated linear response theory~\cite{Kubo1966,Coleman2015}, which has been extensively used to characterize quantum systems out of equilibrium~\cite{Foini2011,Foini2012,Torre2013,Khatami2013,Lenarcic2014,Rossini2014,PineiroOrioli2019,Schuckert2020}.
+A main difficulty regarding the measurement of dynamical correlations stems from the fact that a projective von Neumann measurement at a particular time collapses the quantum state~\cite{Neumann1932}, which prevents an unperturbed measurement at a later time and thus hinders a measurement of the time--time correlation with respect to the initial state.
+Various pioneering proposals for measuring unequal-time correlations on various platforms exist~\cite{RomeroIsart2012,Knap2013,Pedernales2014,Uhrich2017,Kastner2018,Uhrich2019,Roggero2019,Yang2020,Castrignano2020,Schuckert2020}, but attempts to overcome the inherent difficulties of such a measurement are often specific to certain setups or apply only to a limited set of observables.
+As of today, an experimental observation of the unequal-time anti-commutator in a quantum many-body system remains elusive.

-Here, we discuss how a linear response to a non-Hermitian perturbation~\cite{Pan2020,Sticlet2021} permits direct experimental observation of the unequal-time anti-commutator.
+Here, we discuss how a linear response to a non-Hermitian perturbation~\cite{Pan2020,Sticlet2022} permits direct experimental observation of the unequal-time anti-commutator.
 Combined with a traditional method for measuring the corresponding unequal-time commutator, e.g., standard linear response, this scheme gives access to both sides of the \ac{fdr} independently, allowing one to track a system's evolution towards thermal equilibrium.
 We illustrate this possibility by means of numerical simulations at an example motivated by a ground-breaking cold-atom experiment~\cite{Kaufman2016} --- a Bose--Hubbard system that is quenched from a Mott-insulating initial state to the superfluid phase (see \cref{fig:fdr}).
+This analysis provides a blueprint for revealing the \ac{fdr} using experimental abilities that are common in state-of-the-art engineered quantum systems.